Temporary Road Closure

 Before You Begin Collecting:

+During collecting, it is essential to gather all of the information required to catalog specimens.
+Please review the fields in the Cataloging Spreadsheet prior to collecting specimens, so that you can ensure that you record all of the necessary information.
 You can use the Museum Catalog Worksheet-NH (Form 10-254B) during field work to document pertinent data on-site if you would like.
 Please remember your assigned Accession # must be located on everything related to your research (i.e. specimen tags, field data sheets, reports, notes, etc) to track the entire project.

 Within one year of the final date of collecting, please submit:

 Click here for more information on Curation Materials and Supplies.